BMW R80 Cafe Racer

-As they say, “one man’s trash is another man’s treasure”—and James has shown that you don’t need a huge bank balance to make a bike look like a million bucks.
-The classic black and white BMW paint scheme works beautifully with the black leather seat and raw metal finish of that gorgeous boxer motor.
-Removing the airbox and tucking all the electrics away has opened up the frame to reduce some of the R80's aforementioned "bulk" and one of the best cowls I've seen on a BMW makes this bike look darn fast.
+The white and orange paint scheme works beautifully with the tan leather seat and the raw metal finish of that gorgeous boxer motor.
+Removing the airbox and tucking all the electrics away has opened up the frame to reduce some of the R80’s aforementioned “bulk” and one of the best wasp tail cowls I’ve seen on a BMW makes this bike look darn fast.
 Lowered bars and rear sets upgrade the ridering position and a simplified instrument cluster keeps everything at around tank level which is just how I like it.
 Nothing over the top and everything as it should be.
 Lovely.